PlasmaLang/plasma/CONTRIBUTING.md

 changes rather than listing all of them.
 This is typical for changes to the compiler.

-Each file should be listed with more detailed information.
-Take a look at previous changes for examples.
+Each patch should contain a single change and changes required by that change (should compile and pass tests).
+Changes may e rolled together when they're trivial related changes (eg, multiple spelling fixes).

 We accept contributions via pull request on github, or via e-mailed patches.
 If you choose to use e-mailed patches then the ```git format-patch``` and/or